 Events and Initiatives

 Since the launch of this campaign, the NYC Commission on Human Rights held a citywide public information and integrated multiplatform marketing campaign on combating xenophobia and embracing religious diversity in New York City.
 The Commission, in collaboration with other agencies, also launched a toolkit for government agencies and non-profits to improve cultural competency with faith-based communities.
-Here are some of the events and initiatives associated with this campaign:
+Here are some of the past vents and initiatives associated with this campaign:

 • Released a new report in June 2018, summarizing the findings of a survey of more than 3,100 Muslim, Arab, South Asian, Jewish, and Sikh New Yorkers about their experiences of bias harassment, discrimination, and acts of hate leading up to and following the 2016 presidential election.
 Findings from the report confirmed that discrimination and harassment are prevalent against members of these communities, but reporting of incidents remains low.
 Read the press release.
 Visit the landing page for survey content that features both the complete report and a fact sheet that summarizes these key findings, among other resources.

 • Hosted Iftar in the City event in 2016, 2017, and 2018 in partnership with the Mayor’s Office of Immigrant Affairs and the Mayor’s Community Affairs Unit.
 The Iftar in the City has become an annual celebration that brings Muslim and non-Muslim communities together to celebrate diversity and fight Islamophobia and xenophobia.
 Over 600 people joined us in 2018 in Jackson Heights, Queens.
+Upcoming Iftar in the City is scheduled for May 2019.
+Stay tuned!

 • Co-Sponsored the LGBTQ Community Iftar in partnership with the Center and numerous LGBTQ Muslim organizations across the city.
 The iftar aims to create a space for LGBTQ Muslims and allies to break bread and build community.